 - Branding your business as one with strong values and ethics

-One of the most difficult aspects of learning how to hire a social media manager is deciding on the skills needed for that employee to succeed in the role.
+One of the most difficult aspects of hiring a social media manager is deciding on the skills needed for that employee to succeed.
 When writing the job description, avoid using vanity metrics like page views, followers, and subscribers as the sole benchmark.
 Instead, think about how the social media manager’s job can have a positive impact on key business objectives like generating leads, decreasing customer service calls, or fast public relations responses during crisis management.

 Once you have a clear understanding of how the social media manager fits into your business, you’ll have a better idea of what skills and experience to include in the job description.
 Requiring samples of their work and accounts they’ve managed for previous companies allows you critical insight into their real abilities.
-When hiring a social media manager, it is also important to clearly state if writing, graphic design, and video editing will be a part of their responsibilities.
+It’s also important to clearly state whether writing, graphic design, and video editing will be a part of their responsibilities.

 Keeping up with trends is also an important part of successfully managing social media.
 Someone who enjoys staying in the know about your industry, competitors, and customers should also be high on your list of soft skills required for this role.
 While having a growth mindset is important for any job, it’s particularly vital for something as dynamic as social media management.

-Put Your Knowledge of How to Hire a Social Media Manager Into Action
+5. Put Your Knowledge to the Test and Hire a Social Media Manager